 Summative RPL is where formal ECTS credit is awarded and recognised as having the same value as credit gained in formal teaching institutions.

-Credit Transfer is when a candidate has gained a formal award or qualification, has received formal ECTS credit, and is looking to gain entry at an advanced stage or exemption from a component of another programme of study, where the learning outcomes of the first programme of study match the learning outcomes of the new programme of study.
+Credit Transfer is when a candidate has gained a formal award or qualification, and has received formal ECTS credit, and is looking to gain entry at an advanced stage or exemption from a component of another programme of study, where the learning outcomes of the first programme of study match the learning outcomes of the new programme of study.

 You can apply for RPL anytime.
 The deadline for applying for RPL depends on what you’re using it for.
-Remember to give yourself enough time to work on your portfolio of evidence, if this applies.
+Remember to give yourself enough time to work on your portfolio of evidence if this applies.

 RPL is generally faster than completing a qualification from scratch and provides you with the opportunity to get: